Intermediate-Mass Black Hole Formation from Hierarchical Mergers in Galactic Nuclei: Overview of Semianalytic Model

 where $r$ is the distance from the SMBH in pc, $r_0$ is a normalization value in pc, and $\alpha$ is the density slope.
 We adopt $r_0 = 0.25$ pc and $\rho_0 = 1.35 \times 10^6 M_{\odot} \, \, \text{pc}^{-3}$ to normalize the power-law \citep{Genzel2010} and $\alpha = 1.25$ for the slope of the profile.
 Our rational for the value of $\alpha$ is that this choice can only lead to a lower star-BH collision rate due to a lower stellar density, and therefore a more conservative estimate of BH growth through this channel.
-We do consider one model with $\alpha = 1.75$, used to give an upper limit on the collision rate and its effects, in the Appendix.